aceyan/kai-cs-imgd-420x/Mini - Assignment/ReadMe.md

 # Description
-I add dat.gui support and feedback effects in my assignment 3.
+I created this mini - assignment demo by adding dat.gui support and feedback effects base on my assignment 3.
 Now, we can play with feedback effects and modulations.